SimonBlanke/Hyperactive/README.md

   </tbody>
 </table>

-The examples above are not necessarly done with realistic datasets or training procedures.
+The examples above are not necessarily done with realistic datasets or training procedures.
 The purpose is fast execution of the solution proposal and giving the user ideas for interesting usecases.